 The doctor runs a pH test to measure the acid levels in the oesophagus.

 The test is done to diagnose the complications of hiatal hernia like gastric volvulus, perforation, and more.

 Most people with hiatal hernia may not experience any symptoms and requires no treatment.
-However, in case of a larger hiatal hernia, the doctor may suggest the following treatment.
+However, in case of a larger hiatal hernia, the doctor may suggest the following hiatal hernia treatment.

-There are no medications to treat hiatal hernia however, the doctor may prescribe certain medicines to relieve the symptoms caused by hiatal hernia.
+Medications of Hiatal Hernia: There are no medications to hiatal hernia treatment however, the doctor may prescribe certain medicines to relieve the symptoms caused by hiatal hernia.
 These may include antacids to neutralize stomach acid.
 The doctor may also prescribe medicines to block acid production and heal the oesophagus.
 In some cases, the doctor may also suggest proton pump inhibitors.

 Surgery of Hiatal Hernia